 Improve your credit score

 - Review third-party rankings: Companies like J.D.
 Power review overall customer satisfaction and claims satisfaction ratings of various insurance providers.
 AM Best reviews financial strength, which indicates a company’s historical ability to pay out claims.
-Reviewing these ratings and choosing a company who rates highly may help you feel comfortable with your insurance carrier.
+Reviewing these ratings and choosing a company that rates highly may help you feel comfortable with your insurance carrier.

 If you are unsure where to start, guidance from a licensed insurance agent may be helpful.
 Insurance agents may be able to evaluate your situation and make recommendations for coverage options and policy features that fit your needs.